CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-5.md

 3. Configured tracing sessions in the Azure AI Foundry portal to capture detailed **insights on agent behavior** and requests.

-## You have successfully completed the exercise.Kindly Click Next to proceed further
+## You have successfully completed the exercise.Kindly click Next to proceed further